heinzwittenbrink/slides-intro2contentstrategy/big-picture.md

-# Risiken ungeplanter Inhalte
+# Risks of not planned content

-- Mangelnde Konsistenz
+- Lack of consistency
-- Erschwerte Wiederverwendbarkeit
+- Difficulty of reuse
-- Verkennen der Potenziale von Inhalten
+- Misjudging the potential of content
-- Fehlende Benutzergerechtigkeit
+- Lack of appropriateness to user needs
-- Schlechte Planung und Nutzung von Ressoucen
+- Poor planning and use of resources
 ...

-# Was tut ein Content-Stratege?
+# What's a content strategist to do?

 > ... a content strategist, working with, interfaces, systems, people, and the connections—and especially the disconnections—between them.”